Skip to main content

 image

-Dev Containers were chosen to facilitate distributed development, each project has a declarative environment that is intended to be start the user with a “best practice” cloud-native workflow out of the box.
+Each project has a declarative environment that is intended to be start the user with a "best practice" cloud-native workflow out of the box.
 The Ultimate Guide to Dev Containers has a good write up of the advantages of using devcontainers.
 This means that the development environment is kept in version control instead of coupled to the host.

 Note: This is an opinionated developer workflow that differs from Fedora's use of toolbox.
 Toolbox is included for people who prefer the upstream approach.